gilbertchen/duplicacy/GUIDE.md

 If the -stats option is specified, statistical information such as transfer speed, number of chunks will be displayed throughout the restore procedure.

+The -threads option can be used to specify more than one thread to download chunks.

 The -limit-rate option sets a cape on the maximum upload rate.